 Lessons and Topics

 Using the Elementor compatibility add-on, LearnDash users can create lesson and topic pages using the page builder’s features.
-The integration also gives you access to LearnDash lesson and topic specific widgets you can include in your page design:
+The integration also gives you access to LearnDash design widgets for lessons and topics you can include in your page design:

 - Lesson Content – Displays the content list including topics and quizzes.